HomebaseAI/IntellirentSDK/README.md

 ```

 ### List All Properties
-Now that we;ve set up our client, we can use it to make requests to the API.
+Now that we've set up our client, we can use it to make requests to the API.
 Let's list all properties.
 ```php
 $apiClient = new IntellirentSDK\ApiClient('https://private-anon-396a0e7408-intellirent.apiary-mock.com');